Bloomingdale, Illinois Child Custody Lawyers

 Do you have a question about child custody or parental responsibilities relating to your divorce?
 Are you contemplating divorce and have concerns about child custody issues?
 Contact our family law attorneys at 630-932-9100630-932-9100.

 We offer quality legal representation in all matters related to divorce.
 At Mevorah Law Offices LLC, our other practice areas include divorce, property and asset division, child support, post-decree modifications, adoption, paternity or parentage, dissolution of arranged marriages, and pre and post-nuptial agreements.
-From our five convenient offices, we serve clients through DuPage, Kane, and Will Counties, including Lombard, St. Charles, Bloomingdale, and Naperville.
+From our four convenient offices, we serve clients through DuPage, Kane, and Will Counties, including Lombard, Bloomingdale, and Naperville.